-The IASB published IFRS 9 'Financial Instruments' (2014), representing the completion of its project to replace AS 39 'Financial Instruments: Recognition and Measurement'.
+The IASB published IFRS 9 'Financial Instruments' (2014), representing the completion of its project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
 The new standard introduces extensive changes to IAS 39's guidance on the classification and measurement of financial assets and introduces a new 'expected credit loss' model for the impairment of financial assets.
 IFRS 9 also provides new guidance on the application of hedge accounting.

-The main areas of expected impact are as follows:
+The main areas of impact are as follows:

-- the classification and measurement of the financial assets based on the new criteria that considers the assets' contractual cash flows and the business model in which they are managed. - an expected credit loss-based impairment will need to be recognised on the trade receivables and investments in debt-type assets currently classified as available for sale and held-to-maturity, unless classified as at fair value through profit or loss in accordance with the new criteria. - it will no longer be possible to measure equity investments at cost less impairment and all such investments will instead be measured at fair value.
-Changes in fair value will be presented in profit or loss unless an irrevocable designation is made to present them in other comprehensive income. - if the fair value option continues to be elected for certain financial liabilities, fair value movements will be presented in other comprehensive income to the extent those changes relate to own credit risk.
+- the classification and measurement of the financial assets are based on the new criteria that considers the assets' contractual cash flows and the business model in which they are managed. - an expected credit loss-based impairment is recognised on the trade receivables and investments in debt-type assets currently classified as available for sale and held-to-maturity, unless classified as at fair value through profit or loss in accordance with the new criteria. - it is no longer possible to measure equity investments at cost less impairment and all such investments are instead measured at fair value.
+Changes in fair value are presented in profit or loss unless an irrevocable designation is made to present them in other comprehensive income. - if the fair value option continues to be elected for certain financial liabilities, fair value movements are presented in other comprehensive income to the extent those changes relate to own credit risk.

-IFRS 9 contains three principal classification categories for financial assets: measured at amortised cost, fair value through other comprehensive income (FVOCI) and fair value through profit or loss (FVTPL).
-The standard eliminates the existing IAS 39 categories of held to maturity, loans and receivables and available for sale.
+IFRS 9 contains three principal classification categories for financial assets: measured at amortised cost, fair value through other comprehensive income (FVOCI) and Fair value through profit or loss (FVTPL).
+The standard eliminates IAS 39 categories of held to maturity, loans and receivables and available for sale.

-Further, the gains and losses on subsequent measurement of debt type financial instruments measured at Fair Value Through Other Comprehensive Income (FVOCI) will be recognised in equity and will be recycled to profit or loss on derecognition or reclassification.
+Further, the gains and losses on subsequent measurement of debt type financial instruments measured at Fair Value Through Other Comprehensive Income (FVOCI) are now recognised in equity and will be recycled to profit or loss on derecognition or reclassification.

-However, gains or losses on subsequent measurement of equity type financial assets measured at FVOCI will be recognised in equity and not recycled to profit or loss on derecognition.
-Dividend income on these assets will continue to be recognised in profit or loss.
+However, gains or losses on subsequent measurement of equity type financial assets measured at FVOCI are now recognised in equity and not recycled to profit or loss on derecognition.
+Dividend income on these assets continues to be recognised in profit or loss.